MullinsLab/dwindling/README.md

     161910 mapped = 80820 forward + 80820 reverse (= 100.17% of sickle)
       -270 discarded (= -0.17% of sickle)

 (In this case, bwa mem found 270 reads with secondary mappings so the reads are growing not dwindling!)

 # Installation

-This software requires the following
+## `dwindling-reads`

+Requires:

 * Perl 5.14 or newer
 * zcat (distributed with gzip)